kiwicopple/paul.copplest.one/docs/knowledge/relationships.md

 ## Bids

 The psychologist John Gottman came up with the concept of “bids” in the 1990s.
 “Bids” are small requests for connection—anything from a smile, to attempting to start a conversation, to inviting your partner on a trip with your family.
-The more partners respond to each other’s bids by “turning toward” them—engaging and offering the requested connection—the stronger their relationship.
+The more partners respond to each other’s bids by “turning toward” them — engaging and offering the requested connection — the stronger their relationship.
 The more they “turned away” from the bids, the more likely they were to get divorced.

 ## Repotting